top of page

 Most of the photographs in this article are available as fine art museum-grade prints.
 If desired, we can have the prints framed for you and/or signed by the photographer himself.
 Prints are made on Hahnemühle Baryta Photo Rag 315gsm paper, which has received prizes, using Canon Lucia pigment inks, fade-safe for over 100 years.
 The frames are of beautiful oak, painted black, and use archive-quality materials.

-Any purchase you make will be of great help in realising my photographic projects, in funding exhibitions and the production of books.
+Any purchase you make will be of great help in realising my photographic projects, in funding exhibitions and in the production of books.

 Olympos, Karpathos.
 Collection of prints in a room.
 By photographer George Tatakis